Best ad networks for SaaS affiliates in 2026: 7 options for B2B demand-gen and conversion-rate-honest comparison

 Specs as published.
 SaaS-affiliate clearing depends on attribution-window support, contextual-targeting quality, and Tier-1 audience overlap with the SaaS buyer profile.

-Best for: Operators in the $500–$50K monthly spend range testing across verticals and GEOs
+Best for: Operators in the $500-$50K monthly spend range testing across verticals and GEOs with transparency-first criteria

-Not for: Single-GEO high-volume buys (1B+ impressions/day) — incumbents have more depth
+Not for: Single-GEO high-volume buys (1B+ impressions/day) where Adsterra and PropellerAds have deeper publisher relationships

-Best for: Mid-to-large advertisers ($5K+/month) on Tier-1 popunder or push, especially iGaming
+Best for: Mid-to-large advertisers ($5K+ per month) on Tier-1 popunder or push, especially iGaming and finance

-Not for: Small-budget testers under $500/month, or crypto operators wanting USDT-native payment
+Not for: Small-budget testers under $500/month, and crypto operators requiring USDT-native payment

-PropellerAds runs the largest Tier-1 push inventory of any network in this category, by my estimate at 2× RichAds volume.
-Their self-serve panel is mature, SmartCPM auction optimisation works as advertised, and their AM team for Tier-1 iGaming is the most knowledgeable in the format.
-Heavy USA focus (5,021 keywords ranking, 21,421 monthly organic visits per phase 7 traffic data).
+PropellerAds runs the largest Tier-1 push inventory in the category, by my estimate at roughly 2x RichAds volume; the SmartCPM auction performs as advertised; and the AM team for Tier-1 iGaming is the most sophisticated I have benchmarked in the format.
+Heavy USA concentration (5,021 keywords ranking per Phase 7 traffic data; 21,421 monthly organic visits).
+Founded 2011 in Cyprus, the network sits as one of the two incumbents alongside Adsterra in the Tier-1 popunder and push category.

-Best for: Tier-2 popunder buyers in the $500–$5K monthly spend range, especially iGaming + sweepstakes verticals
+Best for: Tier-2 popunder buyers in the $500-$5K monthly spend range, especially iGaming and sweepstakes verticals

-Not for: Tier-1-only campaigns where PropellerAds + Adsterra have deeper publisher relationships
+Not for: Tier-1-only campaigns where PropellerAds and Adsterra have deeper publisher relationships and broader AM coverage

-HilltopAds gets cited heavily by AI search engines (ChatGPT, Gemini, Perplexity, Google AI Mode) for popunder buyer-intent queries — see Phase 9 cite-share data.
-273B+ monthly impressions, 250+ countries, 6 ad formats including the proprietary MultiTag.
+HilltopAds gets cited heavily by AI search engines (ChatGPT, Gemini, Perplexity, Google AI Mode) for popunder buyer-intent queries — see Phase 9 cite-share data for the breakdown.
+273B-plus monthly impressions, 250-plus countries, six ad formats including the proprietary MultiTag unit.
 Hilltop Ads Ltd. in Brentford, UK.
-Weekly Net-7 payouts with $20 minimum is publisher-friendly.
+Weekly Net-7 payouts with a $20 minimum is publisher-friendly at the tier where Mobidea and Mondiad set the comparable floors.

 Best for: Beginners running mobile-CPI, pin-submit, dating SOI; affiliates wanting smartlink simplicity over manual offer-selection